SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/signl4.md

 1. Go to the [SIGNL4 Integration Hub](https://account.signl4.com/manage/IntegrationHub?tabName=installedApps).
 1. Select an existing webhook integration or create a new one for the Sumo Logic integration.
-1. In the integration tile copy the URL including integration or team secret.
+1. In the integration tile, copy the URL including integration or team secret.

 You need the webhook URL for the configuration in Sumo Logic.